gloriakoueko/ARRAY_MANIPULATION_Taking-Off/README.md

 # ARRAY_MANIPULATION_Taking-Off
-A sample C project to manipulate ans implement array structures to computerize matrices related operations.
+A sample C project to manipulate and implement array structures to computerize matrices related operations.